-Each team will have to schedule a one hour demo.
+Each team will have to schedule a one hour demo where all team members can attend.
 At the due date, each team should turn in a tarred/zipped file that includes the source code and a README file.
 At the demo, provide a short user guide that explains the client application commands and syntax.

 The README file must indicate how much of project is working at the time of the demo.
 It also needs to indicate the non-working parts and some indication of why specific modules are not working correctly.
 This README information is critical for teams to receive partial-credit for for non-operational versions of program 1.
+Moreover, honesty is the best possible when attempting to maximize your partial credit points.